JakubKopecky-dev/ECommerceApp/README.md

 - EF Core
 - ASP.NET Core Identity
 - JWT
-- YARP API Gateway (reverse proxy & single entry point for microservices)
+- YARP API Gateway (API Gateway)

-### Deployment
+### Infrastructure
-- Docker, Azure Container Apps
-- Prepared YAML files for Kubernetes (k8s)
+- Azure Kubernetes Service (AKS)

-### Database
 - Azure SQL
+- Azure Service Bus
+- Cert-Manager + Let's Encrypt for HTTPS
+- NGINX Ingress Controller

 ### CI/CD Pipeline
 The project includes a fully automated CI/CD pipeline using **GitHub Actions**:

 - **Build & Test** – On every push to `main` or when opening a pull request, the project is built and all unit and integration tests are executed.
 - **Docker Build & Push** – A Docker image is built for each microservice and pushed to the GitHub Container Registry (GHCR).
-- **Deploy** – After a successful build, the images tagged with the commit SHA are automatically deployed to **Azure Container Apps**.
+- **Deploy** – After a successful build, the images tagged with the commit SHA are automatically deployed to **Azure Kubernetes Service**.

 ## Project Structure